What Customer Lifetime Value (CLV) Is & How to Calculate It

 When looking to increase sales, CLV can provide insight into which customers are more valuable, which can help drive more sales.
 It's common for companies to target potential customers based on demographics, product preferences, and more.

 A CLV calculator is an essential tool for evaluating your business performance.
-If your company is trying to figure out how much each customer is worth, then a CLV calculator is the right tool for the job.
+If your company is trying to determine how much each customer is worth, then a CLV calculator is the right tool.

 If you want to calculate your CLV, many different types are available.
-Choose one that works best for your needs, but remember that different tools will produce different results.
+Choose one that best suits your needs, but remember that other tools will produce different results.

 You may find that your company is using an older version of a CLV calculator that is no longer suitable for your needs.
 If you need to find a new one, the best way is to check online.
 Find companies with a similar business model to yours and see what they use for their CLV.
 You may be surprised to find a more suitable version of a CLV calculator on a competitor's website!